-The plan identifies the DDPM who is responsible for the monitoring of the implementation of the service plan and participant health and welfare.
+The DDPM is responsible for the monitoring of the implementation of the service plan and participant health and welfare.

 The DDPM has direct oversight of the plan to assure that services are furnished in accordance with the services authorized.
 The DDPM ensures services meet the participant's needs, back up plans are effective, participants exercise their choice of provider, and access to health services identified in the plan.